 Applying the principle to the facts of P. & O. case the Government was held liable.
 The facts of the case were:

-The servant of the plaintiff (P. & O. Company) was travelling in a carriage from Garden Beach to Calcutta and while passing by the Kidderpore Dockyards, which was Government property, be found some workmen of the Dockyards coming from opposite direction carrying a heavy piece of iron.
-As they were moving in the middle of the road, the servant of the plaintiff raised an alarm from a considerable distance but it fell on deaf ears of the servants, who continued to move in the middle of the road without taking note of the alarm and noticed the carriage coming from opposite direction only when it had came too close to them.
-Thinking the collision to be inevitable, the servants ran away in panic – those in from ran to one side of the road and those at the back to the other side of the road.
+The servant of the plaintiff (P. & O. Company) was traveling in a carriage from Garden Beach to Calcutta and while passing by the Kidderpore Dockyards, which was Government property, be found some workmen of the Dockyards coming from opposite direction carrying a heavy piece of iron.
+As they were moving in the middle of the road, the servant of the plaintiff raised an alarm from a considerable distance but it fell on deaf ears of the servants, who continued to move in the middle of the road without taking note of the alarm and noticed the carriage coming from opposite direction only when it had come too close to them.
+Thinking the collision to be inevitable, the servants ran away in a panic – those in from ran to one side of the road and those at the back to the other side of the road.
 As a consequence thereof, the piece of iron fell down upon the road producing a loud sound.
 The horse of the carriage got frightened and dashed against the piece of iron, got injured and started limping.
 The plaintiff company which owned the carriage and the horse filed a suit against the Secretary of State for India in Council claiming damages for the tort of negligence committed by the servants of the Government Dockyards.

 The suit was filed in the small cause court and the trial Judge found that the servants of the Government were negligent and that according to the ordinary law of master and servant, the master would have been vicariously liable for the tort of negligence.
 The Judge, however, was doubtful, if the same law would apply, where master instead of being a private individual had been Government.
 A reference was, therefore, made by the Judge to the Calcutta Supreme Court on this important question of law.